 Ah... so you don't sell odd shaped pancakes then?

-To be fair, it's not a question I get from many customers.
+Er, no. No we don't.
+Surprisingly, it's not a question I get from many customers.
 It's usually quite clear to those visiting our site that we don't actually sell pancakes at The Curious Pancake.
-Just hundreds of quirky illustrated greetings cards and assorted stationery goodies.
+Just hundreds of illustrated greetings cards and assorted stationery goodies.
 So why the name?
-And do we have any tips for Pancake Day anyway?
-Those of you interested in the name, read on, everyone else might want to skip to the end!

 It's all in the name, right?

 When I was contemplating a name for my business I read no end of articles that told me that the business name should reflect the product I was selling.
 Which was a really creativity-destroying thing to read.
 I mean, how do you make 'greetings cards' in any business name sound cool or exciting?!
 Thankfully this archaic advice, based on some now defunct SEO 'logic' no doubt, seems to have fallen out of favour, and articles on start-up business names generally give much more sound advice these days.
 Not that I listened back in 2011 anyway!
 Although the online card companies that I had already heard of, such as Moonpig and Funky Pigeon were not the business models I was looking to emulate, I knew from their success that the public was generally open to weird sounding names, especially so from arty farty, creative types!